 This domain has a focus on the research-led development and delivery of key curriculum areas across all sectors of educational activity and the development of school leadership and knowledge transfer.
 A key theme across this domain is the development and support of applied and practice-based research.

 • Mathematics education; English curriculum and pedagogy; History curriculum and pedagogy; Sport, Health, and Physical Education; TESOL (Teaching English to Speakers of Other Languages); Teacher education (in English & other foreign languages); Lesson Learning Studies.

-International Education and Social Change (IESC) Contact: Professor Anna Robinson-Pant, Dr Yann Lebeau
+International Education and Social Change (IESC) Contact: Professor Anna Robinson-Pant, Professor Yann Lebeau

 The domain, with its focus on education policies and practices in the Global South hosts the prestigious UNESCO Chair in Adult Literacy and Learning for Social Transformation as well as extensive work with higher education in international contexts.

-• Lifelong learning, adult literacy, community learning and international development (supported by the UEA UNESCO Chair in Adult Literacy and Learning for Social Transformation); internationalization and HE; HE policy in the international context; minority groups and mobility.
+• Lifelong learning, adult literacy, community learning and international development (supported by the UEA UNESCO Chair in Adult Literacy and Learning for Social Transformation); internationalization and HE; HE policy in the international context; minority groups and mobility; widening participation in HE.

 The domain brings together a range of methodological and theoretical expertise that explores the broader contexts in which education, both formal and informal, takes place.
 Expertise in gender, technologies, social media, public pedagogies, multimodality and popular culture create a vibrant domain.

-• Informal learning in a range of communities & contexts; youth cultures and identities; digital and popular cultures; multimodality in poetics; e-Learning theory; public pedagogies and gender
+• Informal learning in a range of communities & contexts; youth cultures and identities; digital and popular cultures; educational futures; public pedagogies and gender